latchbio/latch/docs/source/basics/preview_interface.md

 # Previewing your Workflow

-To quickly reiterate on the user interface of your workflow, it is recommended that you use `latch preview` to preview your workflow locally without registering them on Latch.
+Preview the workflow user interface locally using `latch preview` to avoid the lengthy registration process when iterating on the design.

 First, verify that you are inside the workflow directory: